NickRamsey6/kid_dictionary/README.md

 ## Description

 _For my second Ruby code review, I am building an application that allows users to enter and define their own words.
-Once a word is created, users can retrieve a list of words and edit/delete words or their definitions._
+Once a word is created, users can retrieve a list of words and edit/delete words or their definitions.
+Check us out on <a href="https://frozen-tundra-93129.herokuapp.com/">Heroku</a>!_

 ## Setup/Installation Requirements -- UPDATE

-* _Try out the app on Heroku!: <a href="https://frozen-tundra-93129.herokuapp.com/">Heroku Link</a>_
+* _Try out the app on Heroku! <a href="https://frozen-tundra-93129.herokuapp.com/">Heroku Link</a>_
 * _Visit my git hub repository: <a href="https://github.com/NickRamsey6/kid_dictionary">GitHub Repo</a>_
 * _Click the site link_
 * _Explore_